thomas-moysiadis/Water-Level-Control-of-Three-Consecutive-Tanks/README.md

 ## Controllers Implemented
 - Linear MPC based on the linearized model, without embedded constraints (constraints handled externally), tested with and without disturbances
-- Linear MPC based on the linearized model, with embedded constraints (constraints handled externally), tested with and without disturbances
+- Linear MPC based on the linearized model, with embedded constraints, tested with and without disturbances
 - Nonlinear MPC based on the nonlinear model, without embedded constraints (constraints handled externally), tested with and without disturbances
-- Nonlinear MPC based on the nonlinear model, with embedded constraints (constraints handled externally), tested with and without disturbances
+- Nonlinear MPC based on the nonlinear model, with embedded constraints, tested with and without disturbances

 ## Repository Contents
 - `Linear_MPC_No_Constraints/`